kindeep/nDchess/README.md

 - - - - - - - - - - -

-Under development.

-To be a C++ library to play chess on a chessboard of any number of dimensions.
+A version of chess generalized for any number of dimentions.

 ## Run CLI